Skip to content

 Parameters

-• database - An instance of edgy.core.db.Database object or a string.
-When providing a string all unparsed keyword arguments are passed the created Database object.
+• database: An instance of edgy.core.db.Database or a connection string.
+When using a string, unparsed keyword arguments are passed to the created Database object.

 Warning